keithbuhler/keithbuhler.github.io/pages-philosophy/disputations.md

 One of Augustine's big concerns is evil and goodness.
 He calls the Christian God good from the very first page, and says he struggled with how to understand evil.
 Does it exist?
 Certainly some people are evil (satan, Stalin) and some deeds are evil (like Augustine’s stealing the pear) but is evil a substance or the privation of goodness?
 Use Augustine’s arguments (especially Book VII) either in your arguments or objections, and argue your thesis answering this question.

 ### Disputation, Unit 6 (Re-Write)
 Choose one of your previous disputations, and make the following modifications.
-Remove the section headings ("Objection", "I argue", etc.); write a strong introduction and conclusion and introduction; add new arguments if and new citations if you find any; make any other improvements; triple-check for spelling errors and polish it.
+Remove the section headings ("Objection", "I argue", etc.); write a strong introduction and conclusion and introduction; add new arguments and new citations if you find any; make any other improvements; triple-check for spelling errors and polish it.

 ### Extra Credit Disputation Options (1000 minimum)